For advice and support with your individual modules

 For administrative support and general information on your studies

 The School Student Support Centre is the main student administrative area of the School.
-You can find the Student Support Centre at 11 Abercromby Square, directly ahead of you when you enter the main entrance of the School.
+You can find the Student Support Centre at 11 Abercromby Square.
 Here you can obtain information and advice on:

 - Registration and module changes

 - Suspension and withdrawal of studies

 - Coursework submission (and coursework extensions and exemption from late penalties)

 The School Student Support Centre is open Monday – Friday from 9.00 a.m. – 5.00 p.m.